datahaus/datahaus.construction/upstairs/README.md

 # Upstairs - Bathroom and Craft Room

-- Prep will begin with upstairs wall removal and reinforcement.
+- Work can begin with upstairs bathroom wall removal, new walls and reinforcement.
-- Craft room ceiling will be replaced with drywall. upstairs counter and cabinets, closets.
-- Water heater will be moved into attic by removing beam when reinforcing attic lader or moving walls.
+- Water heater will be moved into attic by removing beam near attic ladder.

 |  |||
 |---|---|---|